daliDeli/bit-web/README.md

 Package Manager:  npm

 ## BITSHOW
-BitShow is a Single Page Application built using React and Redux libraries, where you can search for existing TV shows or take a look at featured ones.
+BitShow is a Single Page Application built using React library, where you can search for existing TV shows or take a look at featured ones.
 Data provided by tvmaze.com.
 Fully responsive.

 ### Showcasing
 -   React